December 17, 2013

 Real Estate’s Obsession With Size Is Harmful to Our Cities

-This obsession with gigantism (read: saleable square footage) kills the dream of building a high-tech, twenty-first-century Machu Picchu.
+An obsession with size kills the dream of building a high-tech, twenty-first-century Machu Picchu.

 Standing near a floor-to-ceiling glass curtain wall can be exhilarating for those who love heights.
 For others, the same view evokes acrophobia and its terrors.
 As I peered down, I thought of Vertigo, the 1958 Hitchcock film.
 I was in San Francisco, America’s favorite city by the bay, where James Stewart’s Scottie experiences bouts of a crippling fear of heights in a metropolis much lower rise than today.